 Nicholas Biddle and the Bank War

-In 1814, Biddle was elected to a four-year term in the Pennsylvania senate.
+In 1814, Nicholas Biddle was elected to a four-year term in the Pennsylvania senate.
 Jane urged him to run for Congress, but Biddle lost.
 In 1819, his friend James Monroe – now President of the United States – made Biddle a director of the Second Bank of the United States.
 In 1822, Biddle became the Bank’s president.

 Biddle successfully led the bank until 1832, when President Andrew Jackson vetoed the bill to renew the Bank’s charter.
-Jackson felt the Bank – and thus Biddle – held too much power, though other powerful politicians, notably Henry Clay and Daniel Webster, supported the Bank.
+Jackson believed that the Bank – and thus Biddle – held too much power, though other powerful politicians, notably Henry Clay and Daniel Webster, supported the Bank.
 In 1833, in an attempt to undermine the Bank’s credibility, Jackson withdrew all the government deposits.
 He continued the “Bank War” until Biddle finally resigned his position in 1839.
 In 1841, the Bank closed, swallowing Biddle’s personal fortune.
 The following year Biddle was arrested and charged with fraud.

 Though he was acquitted of the charges, Biddle was deeply depressed by the Bank’s failure and his public disgrace.
 He retired to Andalusia – which, in the 1830s, he had renovated in Greek revival style – and devoted himself to farming.
-Biddle was a member of the Philadelphia Society for Promoting Agriculture, and Andalusia had long been the scene of his agricultural experiments, notably the cultivation of grapes.
+Biddle was a member of the Philadelphia Society for Promoting Agriculture.
+Andalusia had long been the scene of his agricultural experiments, notably the cultivation of grapes.
 Biddle was also a member of the American Philosophical Society, the Philadelphia Academy of Fine Arts, the Historical Society of Pennsylvania and the American Philosophical Society.
 Biddle played an instrumental role in the establishment of Girard College, a boarding school for poor, orphaned or fatherless white boys founded with money bequeathed by Stephen Girard.

 Nicholas Biddle died in Philadelphia on February 27, 1844, from clinical depression and bronchitis.
 He was 58 years old.